 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 Don’t throw out your old bread and use it to make the most comforting Dessert, Bread Pudding!
-This rich, custardy Bread Pudding bakes golden brown with crispy edges, silky inside, and then drizzled with warm vanilla sauce.
+This rich, custardy bread bakes golden brown with crispy edges, silky inside, and then drizzled with warm vanilla sauce.

 It is the perfect dessert to make ahead or double to stock your freezer.
 We have even made Pumpkin Bread Pudding and Crock pot Bread Pudding Recipe for another variation.